jazz-community/jazz-plugin-maven-archetype/README.md

 ## Running tests
 To run your unit tests, run `mvn integration-test`.
 Although the tests are standard junit unit tests, they are run in the integration-test phase because of the tycho-surefire plugin.
 This makes it possible to use and especially mock many dependencies that would otherwise be unavailable.
-For a more in-depth look at how you can use this to your advance, look at the tests in the [base service project](https://github.com/jazz-community/jazz-plugin-base-service).
+For a more in-depth look at how you can use this to your advance, look at the tests in the [Base Service project](https://github.com/jazz-community/jazz-plugin-base-service).

 Unless you are looking to use special features, you can write your tests like you would any other regular junit unit tests.